NFL Rumors: Ominous Signs Surround Adam Gase Amid Speculation That Jets Coach Could Be Fired

 — Geoff Schwartz (@geoffschwartz) November 3, 2019

 But amid the speculation that he could be fired, Gase is getting the backing of his Jets players.
-After the game, several players made it a point to publicly support their coach, including quarterback Sam Darnold who said that Gase was one of the best coaches he had ever seen.
+After the game, several players made it a point to publicly support their coach, including quarterback Sam Darnold, who said that Gase was one of the best coaches he had ever been around.
 Jamal Adams shared a similar sentiment, telling reporters after the game that the Jets still have their coach’s back.

 "Coach Gase is one of the best coaches I've ever been around" – Sam Darnold pic.twitter.com/yvy4FoFPJU